-Inline Shower Filter in Chrome finish, Slimline design fits any shower and reduces levels of Chlorine and Heavy metals from the water using Carbon and KDF filter media.
+New design for 2022 - Inline Shower Filter Elite in Chrome finish, fits standard shower fittings and reduces levels of Chlorine and Heavy metals from the water using multi stage cartridge including Carbon, KDF, and Ceramics filter media.
 KDF also has antibacterial properties which can help prevent bacterial build-up in shower heads and also can help reduce scale.

 No more shower rooms with the swimming pool smell!

 When you take a hot shower, chlorine in the shower water may vaporise which gives off the chlorine smell.
 Our shower filter reduces levels of chlorine, heavy metals, and helps to reduce scale and bacterial build up.
 Leaving you with a clean, refreshing shower every time.